Updated July 28, 2021 | Originally published January 27, 2019

 – Extensive knowledge of advanced topics related to language, including rhetoric, discourse, and syntax

-– Rave reviews from more than 20 satisfied clients past and present
+– Rave reviews from 20+ satisfied clients

 Instead of saying, “I earned my MA in writing from the University of Winchester in England,” I highlighted the fact that I’ve studied internationally.

-DON’T: Be afraid to show off your personality.
+DON’T: Be afraid to show off your personality

 My bio is friendly and casual — something many of my clients have commented on in their job invitations: